StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 ## Types

-Custom fields can be configured in the following formats:
+You can define custom fields in the following formats:

 {!includes/custom-fields-formats.md!}

 ## Permissions

-Administrators define custom fields in the **Entities management** view of TheHive.
+You must be an administrator to create custom fields in the **Entities management** view.

 After they are created, custom fields become automatically available to all users across all organizations.